ArmstrongLiwox/Implementing-CICD-Pipeline-for-Terraform-using-Jenkins/README.md

 By automating the building, testing, and deployment of infrastructure changes, these pipelines enhance speed, reliability, and consistency across environments.

-he use of Infrastructure as Code (laC) with Terraform ensures *reproducibility and scalability*, while Jenkins facilitates *collaborative development, visibility, and continuous integration and deployment*.
+The use of Infrastructure as Code (laC) with Terraform ensures *reproducibility and scalability*, while Jenkins facilitates *collaborative development, visibility, and continuous integration and deployment*.

 This approach not only reduces time-to-market but also promotes resource efficiency, cost optimization, and compliance with security standards.